-2020 was a hard year for everyone.
-My full-time profession is as a psychotherapist.
-So while my world, along with everyone else's, became much smaller, confined to my apartment with my dog and my husband, I conducted therapy from an office I carved out for myself in our guest room/gym/room of misfit stuff (everyone has one of those, right?).
-The world and everyone in it were experiencing a level of anxiety and uncertainty many had never before encountered, myself included.
+My journey to painting started in 2020 during Covid.
 On a cross-country trip with my mother on our way to visit my siblings and young nephews, I looked up at a gorgeous open sky with clouds pink and purple, the sky with a soft, almost green warmth as the sun started to set.
 Out of the blue, my mind gave me a rather unusual thought, "I wish I could paint that."
 I had never seen myself as a creative, hadn't loved to draw as a child or anything of the sort.
 So, you could imagine that this thought caught me quite off guard.
 Over the next couple of weeks, I couldn't quite get that thought that I really wanted to paint something out of my mind.
 Hesitantly, I decided to go for it.
 After some brief online research, I bought a single canvas and tiny set of oil paints, some cheap brushes, and set up a spot in my bedroom and tried to paint a scene from a backpacking trip years ago.
 And so began my journey.
 I threw myself into learning the fundamentals of representational art-making, pouring over books for hours at a time, scouring the internet for information, and making a lot of bad art.
 As they say, you can't be afraid to make bad art.

-In all of my work, I hope to capture the feeling of light that generates a mood and emotion in any given subject, whether that be feeling warm and content at home or feeling expansive and in a state of wonderment when looking at a tree sparkling with sunlight.
+In all of my work, I hope to capture the feeling of light that generates a mood and emotion in any given subject.
+I remain curious where my art practice will take me in the years to come.
 I'm happy you're here with me on this journey as it evolves because I am sure that it will.
 I hope that you stick around and just maybe try something new yourself.
 You might just find something that brings you new life as well.

 Laura Haberer is a self-taught artist inspired by post-impressionism.
-Laura works full-time as a psychotherapist with a Master's in Social Work degree from the University of Chicago.
-She lives in Chicago with her husband, Kyle, and rescue pup, Evie.
+Laura is a member of Oil Painters of America and the Palette and Chisel Fine Art Academy in Chicago.
+She lives with her husband, Kyle, and rescue pup, Evie.